 If there was ever a gatekeeper that the entire division was well aware of it has to be Michael Bisping.
 It seems like there is a different guy calling out Bisping every day.
 Even when he is coming off of a loss the top guys at 185 want a piece of the hard-nosed Brit.
 They know that beating him is just as good as a golden ticket to a title shot.
-A nine year UFC veteran Bisping has fought the who’s who of the middleweight division and holds an impressive 14-6 record.
-I wouldn’t say Bisping is on the back end of his career but if he ever hopes to get a title shot he cant afford anymore losses after dropping a decision to Tim Kennedy.
+A nine-year UFC veteran Bisping has fought the who’s who of the middleweight division and holds an impressive 14-6 record.
+I wouldn’t say Bisping is on the back-end of his career but if he ever hopes to get a title shot he cant afford anymore losses after dropping a decision to Tim Kennedy.

 Light Heavyweight – Ryan Bader

 Want a title shot at light heavyweight?
 No problem just beat Ryan Bader.
-That seemed to be the trend more then a couple of times.
-Jon Jones, Lyoto Machida, and Glover Texiera have all gone to challenge for the belt after getting past Bader.
+That seemed to be the trend more than a couple of times.
+Jon Jones, Lyoto Machida, and Glover Teixiera have all gone to challenge for the belt after getting past Bader.
 With that said I think of everyone on the list Bader would be the guy I see maybe getting a title shot after maybe two or three impressive wins.
 He is a young guy with a lot of talent but the lack of patience is what has been his downfall in his most recent losses.
 I think if he can get better at that he could be in the mix for a title shot in under a year.

 Heavyweight – Stefan Struve

 At only 26 years old Struve already has 13 UFC fights under his belt but every time he puts together a few wins and seems like might be in the conversation he’s paired up with a heavy hitter of the division and comes crashing down in brutal fashion.
 Struve is one of the few heavyweights that have a good mixture of submissions and KO/TKOs but none against the guys that will take him to the next level.
 He floats around from the middle to the bottom of the rankings.
 He’s always fun to watch and has only gone to a decision once in his UFC career, so one way or the other someone is getting finished in his fights.
-His losses have all came by TKO/KO and if that trend continues he might not have much more time in the sport, so if there was ever a time to try and make a title run for him it would be now.
+His losses have all came by TKO/KO and if that trend continues he might not have much more time in the sport, so if there was ever a time to try to make a title run for him it would be now.